-My pick of rod is the 5’6” long Berkley Cherrywood HD Spinning.
+My pick of rod is the 5’6” long Berkley Cherrywood HD Spinning rod.
 For a long time now, I have been impressed with the entry level rods from Berkley.
 I even rate them above their premium rods which I have tried.
-When on a limited budget, it is always advisable spend more on the reel than the rod.
+When on a limited budget, it is always advisable to spend more on the reel than the rod.
 More often than not cheap rods are surprisingly good and the Cherrywood is no exception.

 The Cherrywood is an entry level rod, but they spent the money where it counts.
 That is on the blank and the guides.
 It is a very nice casting rod, with good sensitivity.
-Perfect for a range of fishing styles.
+Perfect for a wide range of fishing styles.

 I recommend the 5’6” two piece because it is a fairly short rod, suitable for a smaller fisherman and good for fishing in small creeks and streams.
 The two-piece construction also makes it easy to carry.